 Step 1 - Understand the search rankings

-Before I show you how to improve your google ranking for free, its worth understand how the rankings work.
+Before I show you how to improve your search ranking for free, its worth understand how the rankings work.

 I ran a search in Google for "vegan chocolate uk" .
 You can see the results below.
 There are approximately 800 searches a month for "vegan chocolate UK".
 If you are a vegan chocolate producer, I'm guessing you'd like to be on the first page right?

-To get ahead in the search results, it would serve you well to have a little understanding how search works and then how to optimise your site to feature higher up.
+To get ahead in the search results, it would serve you well, to understand how search works and then create an optimisation strategy to feature higher up.

 Let's take a look at the results below and why they appear in that order.
-Note - if you enter in the same search term, the results you see may vary depending on the Google algorithms and your location.
+Note - if you enter in the same search term, the results you see may vary depending on the search engine's algorithms plus your location.

 In the example, the top results are shopping ads.
 These are premium ads, in other words the shop owners have bid for that space.
-As a user, you can tell Google to stop displaying these ads, but if you don't, they will appear by default.
+As a user, you can tell Google (in this case) to stop displaying these ads, but if you don't, they will appear by default.
 If you want your online shop to appear here you will need to pay Google.
-How much depends on the other bids, but it can be in the thousands!
+How much depends on the other bids.
+It can be in the thousands!

 The third item in the search is a "Featured Snippet".
 Google and not the advertiser decides what this is.
-I don't know how they make their decision, but I would guess it's based on traffic volume to some degree.
+I 'm uncertain how they make their decision, but I would guess it's based on traffic volume to some degree.